Write an equality and two conversion factors for each of the foll... | Channels for Pearson+

 1

+Identify the given information: 10 mg of Atarax is equivalent to 5 mL of Atarax syrup.

-Write the equality based on the given information: 1 tablet of Lanoxin = 0.25 g of Lanoxin.
+Write the equality based on the given information: 10 mg Atarax = 5 mL Atarax syrup.

+Create the first conversion factor by dividing both sides of the equality by 5 mL: (10 mg Atarax) / (5 mL Atarax syrup) = 1.

+Create the second conversion factor by dividing both sides of the equality by 10 mg: (5 mL Atarax syrup) / (10 mg Atarax) = 1.

-These conversion factors can be used to convert between grams of Lanoxin and the number of tablets.
+These conversion factors can be used to convert between milligrams of Atarax and milliliters of Atarax syrup in calculations.

 Was this helpful?